 Impressive results show that productivity has improved, and clients are impressed.
 But is there an aspect to remote work that you think needs more attention?

 The main thing that needs a big focus is our employees’ mental health.
 Whilst remote working has major mental health benefits (no commute, more time to relax, setting up your own environment etc…), we also have to realise that isolation can be a real challenge.
 Whilst some employees have families and welcome silence when they can get it, others may not, and they would welcome a bit of noise and interaction.
-We do have a support line for people to access if they feel isolated, or are having issues, and that is of major importance, so none of our employees feel alone.

 Are there careers at Play’n GO that still require hands-on, in-house, at-the-helm, day-to-day, 9 to 5, in-the-office attendance?
 How do they affect your job?